yanneta/msds692/hws/hw3/tfidf.md

 We need to use TFIDF on a corpus of articles from which we can compute the term frequency across articles.
 Here is how we will execute our program (`summarize.py`):

-Before we use `summarize.py`, let's tokenize the entire corpus and safe the results.
+Before we use `summarize.py`, let's tokenize the entire corpus and save the results.
 Follow the following steps in the `compute_tok_corpus.py` file:

 1. Get a list of all xml_files in the corpus (~/data/reuters-vol1-disk1-subset).
 2. Get a list of texts for all files xml_files.